peakresponse/peak-ios/README.md

 ## License

-NaT: SALT(Na) Triage Intelligent Assistant
+Peak Response

-Copyright (C) 2019 Francis Li
+Copyright (C) 2019-2020 Peak Response Inc

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by